League Rules

 1.2.
 Remembering Why We're Here

-The WSRL hasn't forgotten that drivers are here to compete and race hard against each other.
+The WSRL understands that drivers are here to compete and race hard against each other.
 That's a big part of the fun of sim racing and it's encouraged in the WSRL.
-These rules are not intended to muzzle drivers' instincts or discourage hard, clean racing and respectful competition.
-Just the opposite, they are here to ensure that all of our drivers understand what is expected.
+These rules are not intended to muzzle drivers' instincts or discourage hard racing.
+They are here to ensure that while we race hard, all participants understand what is expected.

 The WSRL "Bar-B-Que Rule"